Is there football this weekend? TV schedule, start times and more - ExBulletin

 On Sunday, three XFL games will be televised for the first time.
 The triple-header begins with a showdown between two undefeated teams, the St. Louis Battlehawks and DC Defenders.
 The defenders are the home team in this one and that will probably play a big role in determining the winner.

-The Battlehawks won two games in the fourth quarter thanks to the excellent play of QB AJ McCarron.
+The Battlehawks took two games in the fourth quarter, game-winning drives thanks to excellent play from QB AJ McCarron.
 If McCarron can figure out how to be the same player he is at the end of the game for the entire game, St. Louis should be the favorite to win the XFL Championship.

 That’s a lot of ifs, though.
 This week will be a good test as he will be up against a solid defense from the defenders.